ielab/ielab.github.io/_people/guido-zuccon.md

 description: Associate Professor, UQ.
 ---

-I am a associate professor at the University of Queensland Information Technology and  Electrical Engineering School, and an ARC DECRA Fellow (2018-2020).
+I am an associate professor at the University of Queensland Information Technology and  Electrical Engineering School, and an ARC DECRA Fellow (2018-2020).
 I am the research leader of the ielab.
 My research interests span a number of topics:

 * __Formal models of Information Retrieval__; in particular I am interested in
 	- models of search, information seeking and interactions